aziz16abdellaoui/vuln-scan/HOW_TO_RUN.md

-# 🔥 How to Run the Full Modular Vulnerability Scanner
+# 🔥 How to Run Vuln-Scan - Modular Vulnerability Scanner

 ## 📖 Overview
-The vulnerability scanner has been successfully refactored from a monolithic application into a modular architecture.
+Vuln-Scan has been successfully refactored from a monolithic application into a modular architecture.
 You now have multiple ways to run the complete program.

 ## 🚀 Quick Start Options